-To assist liquor accords and safe night precinct (SNP) boards in setting up arrangements, the Office of Liquor and Gaming Regulation (OLGR) provides this amended Pro-forma Liquor Accord Arrangement approved by the Australian Competition and Consumer Commission.
+To assist liquor accords and safe night precinct (SNP) boards in setting up arrangements, the Office of Liquor and Gaming Regulation (OLGR) provides this amended Pro-forma Liquor Accord Arrangement approved by the Australian Competition...

 The Pro-forma Liquor Accord Arrangement (PLAA) is a template document that local liquor accord bodies and safe night precinct (SNP) boards are encouraged to adopt.
-The purpose of the PLAA is to allow licensed venues in local communities to implement strategies that help...
+The purpose of the PLAA is to allow licensed venues in local communities...

 Register your PLAA with OLGR to ensure protection under the Competition and Consumer Act 2010 .
-These arrangements only apply to liquor accords that feature price and supply controls based on those included in the PLAA Determination...
+These arrangements only apply to liquor accords or SNP boards that feature price and supply controls based on those included in the PLAA...

 This document has been designed as a ready-made safety audit model for use by liquor licensees who decide to conduct their own review of safety in and around their venue.
 It will help a licensee to establish a risk profile of the...

 This guide has been designed to assist liquor licensees to adopt best practice standards for CCTV systems.